-The Equality and Human Rights Commission have now produced guidance on how public authorities can meet the requirements of the Equalities Act 2010 and the Equalities Act 2010 (Specific Duties) (Scotland) Regulations 2012
+The Equality and Human Rights Commission produced guidance in 2012 on how public authorities can meet the requirements of the Equalities Act 2010 and the Equalities Act 2010 (Specific Duties) (Scotland) Regulations 2012.
+At the Partnership meeting on 26 April 2013 the Board approved two reports for publication on 30th April 2013.
+These were: